 Bad times is when you go to chemo and your port refuses to work.
-A one hour infusion becomes a 3 1/2 hour infusion and port is not functional.
+A one-hour infusion becomes a 3 1/2 hour infusion and the port is not functional.
 So – must go to hospital to have port cleared.
 Then find out tumor markers go up.
 This is what they call LIVING WITH CANCER.
 All of us who are confronted with these issues due to our diagnosis know that it isn’t an easy road.
-We are all subject to these ups and downs, these good and bad times and must persevere to combat the enemy.
+We are all subject to these ups and downs, these good and bad times, and must persevere to combat the enemy.